Donora Historical Society, Inc.

-- Donora Historical Society (DHS) was established in 1946 and is recognized as the oldest historical society in Washington County, PA.
-Donora Smog Museum opened in 2008.
-DHS and the Smog Museum, along with Cal U of PA, have partnered with the Library of Congress and their Teaching with Primary Sources (TPS) program.
-DHS has lent the Library of Congress their Bruce Dreisbach glass plate negative collection and had some of them digitized to be used as primary sources.
+- The Donora Historical Society (DHS) was established in 1946 and is recognized as the oldest historical society in Washington County, Pennsylvania.
+The Donora Smog Museum opened in 2008.
+The DHS and the Smog Museum, along with California University of Pennsylvania, have partnered with the Library of Congress and its Teaching with Primary Sources (TPS) program.
+The DHS has lent the Library of Congress its Bruce Dreisbach glass plate negative collection and had some of them digitized to be used as primary sources.

-- We serve people in search of family from the great Donora Diaspora.
-Our reach and footprint is world-wide: China, South Korea, India, Denmark, France, England, Spain, and all over the United States.
-We teach at Pitt’s Osher Adult Continuing Education classes.
-We work annually with Cal U of PA and Heinz History Center’s Digital Storytelling program.
+- We serve people in search of family from the great Donora diaspora.
+Our reach and footprint is worldwide: China, South Korea, India, Denmark, France, England, Spain, and all over the United States.
+We teach at the University of Pittsburgh's Osher Lifelong Learning Institute adult continuing education classes.
+We work annually with Cal U and the Heinz History Center's Digital Storytelling Program.

-- We are a Heinz History Center Affiliate.
+- We are a Heinz History Center affiliate.
 We host school groups, as well as professional organizations, for custom tours of our museum and town.
-We also help authors, magazine writers and university groups with various projects.
-We hosted the Heinz History Center's travelling Civil War exhibit in 2015 and will host the travelling WWII exhibit in 2020.
+We also help authors, magazine writers, and university groups with various projects.
+We hosted the Heinz History Center's travelling Civil War exhibit in 2015 and hosted the travelling WWII exhibit in 2020.